 Born, Stephen M. and Kenneth D. Genskow.
 1999.
 Exploring the Watershed Approach: Critical Dimensions of State-Local Partnerships.
 Portland, OR; River Network.
 View Publication

-UW-Extension's Regional Natural Resources Program Professor Genskow directs this natural resources outreach and education program, involving 12 Extension Educators working with partners across Wisconsin to enhance capacity for resource management.
-For more information: http://naturalresources.uwex.edu/
+UW-Extension's Regional Natural Resources Program, Volunteer Stream Monitoring, Aquatic Invasive Species, and Farmer-led Watershed CouncilsThrough his affiliation with the Environmental Resources Center, Professor Genskow directs Extension natural resources outreach and education programs involving Extension Educators working with partners across Wisconsin to enhance capacity for resource management.
+For more information:

 Developing social indicators for managing nonpoint source water pollution.
 Dr. Genskow is co-leading a multi-state initiative to incorporate social data into planning an evaluation of watershed management projects.
-For more information, visit the project website: http://greatlakeswater.uwex.edu/social-indicators.
-To use the online tool, SIDMA (Social Indicators Data Management and Analysis), visit the SIDMA website: http://www.iwr.msu.edu/sidma
+For more information, visit this project website, or this site on project background.
+To use the online tool, SIDMA (Social Indicators Data Management and Analysis), visit the SIDMA website: http://www.iwr.msu.edu/sidma.
+To download the social indicators handbook or view video modules with instructions for using SIDMA, link here.

 Evaluating Programs for Nutrient Management Planning.
 Dr. Genskow is working with University of Wisconsin educators and researchers to determine effects of educational programs on farmer nutrient management practices.